khuang93/khuang93.github.io/index.md

 I was born in China and grew up there.
 I moved to Germany with my parents when I was 15.
 After finishing the German highschool (Abitur), I decided to study mechanical engineering at ETH Zurich and came to Switzerland.

-I can speak Chinese, English and German fluently and can, after several years of stuggle, also understand Swiss German. ;)
+I speak Chinese, English and German fluently and can, after several years of stuggle, also understand Swiss German. ;)

 <!-- My detailed CV as PDF can be downloaded [here]({{site.cv | relative_url}}), last updated in March 2019. -->